Bang · Breach · Clear

 • Operations orders and briefing standards

-• Squad/section leadership
+• Squad and section-level leadership

 • Training management and counseling